 So, does all this mean that odd-even pricing is no longer valid?
 Not at all.
 When asked, customers still think odd prices are cheaper than ever.
 Even though the price is $19.99, people still think it is cheaper than $20.00.
 A bit of a conundrum I know, but the facts still say pricing in odd numbers is the best strategy.

 One of the latest technologies to come into the retail market is digital price tags.
-This allows the retailer to adjust the price of a product real time by sending a signal to the RF tag on the shelf next to the product.
+This allows the retailer to adjust the price of a product in real time by sending a signal to the RFID tag on the shelf next to the product.
 In other words, no physical price tags on the product, just the digital "sign" in front of it.

 This new technology is being used to test ideas such as time of day pricing.
 This is the concept that customers will pay more in the evening than during the day - that the true bargain hunters come out in the early times.
 If this is true, prices can be adjusted during day patterns maximizing gross margin for the retailer.